No, but we ask that any work that includes the measure also includes the appropriate citation:

 Sum the scores of respondents.
 See the section in the manual on scoring for more information.

-Yes, 5.
+Yes, in the original measure there are 5.
 See the section in the manual on scoring for more information.

 We do not currently recommend cut-off/thresholds for the measure.

-Yes, but you should describe and justify any changes you make and note that any modifications challenge the validity of the measure and you should be prepared to investigate this yourself.
+Yes, we encourage this.
+However, you should describe and justify any changes you make and note that any modifications challenge the validity of the measure and you should be prepared to investigate this yourself.
+Please feel free to get in touch with us about this if you would like support.

-At present, the measure is only available in English.
+At present, the measure is only available in a few languages (listed in our Downloads).
 You are welcome to translate the measure and if you do, please send us a copy so we can share this with others.
 We recommend any translations undergo back-translation to ensure accuracy.
 See the translation section above for further information.

 We developed the measure with participants that were 18-30.
 Therefore, the measure is good to use with this group.
 If you plan to use the measure with older or younger individuals, please get in touch with us.